 Enjoy the lecture series while watching the seas for whales.
 Head towards Iceland and the steaming hot springs of Reykjavik.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.

-Shortly after breakfast, disembark at the Midbakki Pier--Port of Reykjavik, walking distance from downtown.
+Shortly after breakfast, disembark at the Midbakki Pier--Port of Reykjavik, which is walking distance from downtown.
 A complimentary transfer to Keflavik International Airport is provided after disembarkation or in the early afternoon.

 Mandatory Travel Insurance: